Sennheiser Black On-Ear Wireless Stereo Headhpones - Digital Trends | Digital Trends

-Super lightweight and oh so easy to recharge, these wireless headphones give you stereo quality sound.
+Super lightweight and oh so easy to recharge, these wireless headphones give you stereo quality sound at a completely affordable price.

 We strive to help our readers find the best deals on quality products and services, and choose what we cover carefully and independently.
 If you find a better price for a product listed here, or want to suggest one of your own, email us at dealsteam@digitaltrends.com.